Straight to the Point

 West Elm Kaloh Melamine Outdoor Dinnerware Set

-Made from bamboo, cornstarch, and melamine, this set had a pleasing matte texture and “handmade” shape.
-It’s on the higher end of the price range of sets I tested, but the earthy, elegant dishes felt and looked truly fine dining-worthy.
+Made from bamboo, cornstarch, and melamine, this set had a pleasing matte texture and handmade shape.
+It was one of the pricier sets I tested, but the earthy dishes felt and looked truly elegant and like they'd be at home in a nice restaurant.

 The Tests